ubie79/CourseraDSCleaningDataAsgmt/README.md

 test            | cbind      | combining testSubjects, testActivities & test

 #### Line 44 (Merging dataset)

-This part answering the assignment requirement - Merges the training and the test sets to create one data set.**Merges the training and the test sets to create one data set.**.
+This part answering the assignment requirement - **Merges the training and the test sets to create one data set.**.
 The merging are between training and testing data from the sources.
 Previously they're loaded into the local machine.

+#### Line 47 to 53 (Combining dataset)

+For this section all data will be combine to the respective label.
+This label and other's are descriptive, which is can be readable and understand.
+Them all data will be reshaping to reduce it size, and computer memory.

+#### Line 55 (Tidy dataset)

+This part answering the assignment requirement - **Creates a second, independent tidy data set with the average of each variable for each activity and each subject.**